4 baby mindfulness activities to promote balance and connection

 Parent-child mindfulness

-In our Mindful Method for Sleep courses, we discuss the importance of providing our children with a daily dose of mindful connection time.
+Providing our children with a daily dose of mindful connection time can make all the difference in the world.
 When we offer our full presence and give our children our mindful attention, their security buckets and sense of worthiness flourish.

 Mindful parenting reduces stress and deepens bonds